 - Suspension or cancellation of your driving license

 Financial counsellors regularly see clients needing assistance to put forward a payment arrangement with the Fines Enforcement Registry.
-There are different ways to clear your fine as follows:
+There are different ways to reduce or clear your fines as follows:

-3. For court fines, under certain circumstances, you may be able to apply to do a community work order to pay them back.
+- For court fines only, under certain circumstances, you may be able to apply to do a Community work to pay them back.
 Submit your application to the Fines Enforcement Registry and you will then be notified of the outcome.